The KONAWEB Restaurant Page

 Other Recommendations - Just had a great lunch at Original Thai in Kailua-Kona.
 Great flavors.
 Best Tom Kha in town.
 Family run.
 Having patience is a virtue here, because they are understaffed, and they make everything from scratch, but we love it.
 BTW, no alcohol served here, but you can bring your own wine or beer for a corkage fee of $2/person.
 We crave the chile rellenos at El Maguey Mexican restaurant in Kailua-Kona.
 Family run.
 Food is cooked to order, so, again, be patient, because you will wait a bit for your food.
 I always get the enchilada verde/chile relleno plate, but many of their dishes get raves from customers.
 (BTW, the restaurant opens at 11:30am for lunch, though their website says 11am.)

 Fancy/Schmancy - Our favorite places for special occasions are Pu'eo's Osteria in Waikoloa Village and Merriman's in Waimea.
 The Beach Tree Grill at the Four Seasons is very good, with live music in the evening.
 Hale Kai at the Fairmont Orchid is a "casual," feet-in-the-sand restaurant, right on the ocean - not inexpensive.
 A step above, Ulu at the Four Seasons has many fans.

 Gypsea Gelato is wonderful, but pricey.
 Locations in downtown Kailua-Kona and Captain Cook.

 Places We Will Try Soon or Revisit After a Long Pause:

 El Maguey, Kailua-Kona, for their chili rellenos

-Kaleo's in Kea'au (they also have a location in Pahoa) Know it's very good, and they often have live Hawaiian music.
+Kaleo's in Orchidland (not the Pahoa location) Know it's very good, and they often have live Hawaiian music.

 Peppercorn Spice Co. in Kea'au (New, Chinese/Asian, great reviews from friends)